What Is Amazon S3? Top 10 Tips To Optimise Performance

 1. Move Data into and out of S3 faster

 While using S3, uploading and downloading files takes time.
-If files are being moved on a frequent basis, there are good chances that one can improve engineering productivity significantly.
-S3 is highly scalable, and with the use of big enough pipe or enough instances, one can achieve high throughput.
-Nevertheless, there are certain hidden aspects, as listed below, which can become the bottleneck.
+If files are being moved frequently, there are good chances that one can improve engineering productivity significantly.
+S3 is highly scalable, and with a big enough pipe or enough instances, one can achieve high throughput.
+Nevertheless, certain hidden aspects, as listed below, can become the bottleneck.

-Regions and Connectivity: Moving data between servers at various locations takes into account the size of pipe between the source and S3.
-So typically if your EC2 instance and S3 region do not correspond, then you tend to suffer from bandwidth issues.
-More surprisingly, the speed of moving data within the same region, for example, Oregon (a newer region) shows up faster than Virginia.
-If the servers are in different location, you may consider using DirectConnect ports or S3 Transfer Acceleration to improve bandwidth.
+Regions and Connectivity: Moving data between servers at various locations consider the pipe size between the source and S3.
+You suffer from bandwidth issues if your EC2 instance and S3 region do not correspond.
+More surprisingly, the speed of moving data within the same region, for example, Oregon (a newer region), shows up faster than Virginia.
+Consider using DirectConnect ports or S3 Transfer Acceleration to improve bandwidth if the servers are in different locations.

-Concurrency level of object transfer: This determines the overall throughput in moving many objects.
-Each S3 operation involves latency and adds up if you are dealing with many objects, also, one at a time.
+Concurrency level of object transfer determines the overall throughput in moving many objects.
+Each S3 operation involves latency and adds up if you are dealing with many objects, one at a time.
 S3 provides libraries to make concurrent connections to one instance to allow parallelism.

 2. Assess Data and its lifecycles upfront